ssloy/ssloy.github.io/docs/tinyrenderer/z-buffer.md

 for each triangle t:
     for each pixel p that t covers: compute its depth z
-        if depth buffer at p > z:
+        if depth buffer at p < z:
             update the depth buffer with z
             paint the pixel
 ```

 Our depth buffer allows us to track the depth of each pixel we paint.
-If, for some triangle `t`, the depth of some pixel `p` is greater than the one we have already painted, we can safely discard it.
+If, for some triangle `t`, the depth of some pixel `p` is inferior to the one we have already painted, we can safely discard it.
 Otherwise, we paint the pixel and update the depth buffer.
 So, at the expense of keeping a rather small buffer, we can keep the track of the frontmost surface being drawn.

 Here is the update to the previous code - check line 30: